shoemarw/MLforVP/README.md

 # Machine Learning for Value Prediction
 Code repo for investigating the use of machine learning techniques for predicting values of load instructions.
 This work resulted from a project in a graduate level computer architecture course at the College of William and Mary.

+This project has been continued!
+Follow this link to see MLforVPII: https://github.com/shoemarw/MLforVPII

 USAGE:

 To use our ML models launch the notebooks in Jupyter Notebook.
 Make sure the relevent datasets are in the same directory as the notebooks and the py files.